Measurement of $C\!P$ asymmetry in $D^0 \to K^0_{\rm S} K^0_{\rm S}$ decays with Run 3 data: LHCb detector

 \section{LHCb detector}

-The \lhcb Upgrade I detector~\cite{LHCb-DP-2022-002} is a single-arm forward spectrometer covering the pseudorapidity range $2<\eta <5$, designed for the study of particles containing \bquark or \cquark quarks.
-The detector was installed prior to the Run 3 data-taking period, which started in 2022.
-The LHCb Upgrade I detector represents a major change of the detector system and was designed to match the performance of the Run 1--2 detector~\cite{LHCb-DP-2022-002,LHCb-DP-2008-001}, while allowing it to operate at approximately five times the luminosity.
+The LHCb Run~3 detector~\cite{LHCb-DP-2014-002} is a single-arm forward spectrometer covering the pseudorapidity range $2 < \eta < 5$, designed for the study of particles containing \bquark\ or \cquark\ quarks.
+Installed prior to the start of Run~3 data taking in 2022, it represents a major upgrade of the detector system.
+The new configuration was designed to match the performance of the Run 1--2 detector~\cite{LHCb-DP-2022-002,LHCb-DP-2008-001}, while allowing it to operate at approximately five times the luminosity.

 The high-precision tracking system consists of a silicon-pixel vertex detector (VELO) surrounding the $pp$ interaction region~\cite{LHCb-TDR-013}, a large-area silicon-strip detector (UT)~\cite{LHCb-TDR-015} located upstream of a dipole magnet with a bending power of about $4{\mathrm{\,T\,m}}$, and three stations of scintillating-fibre detectors~\cite{LHCb-TDR-015} located downstream of the magnet.
 Tracks reconstructed in both the VELO and the scintillating-fiber detectors, with the possible addition of intermediate hits in UT, are referred to as {\em long} tracks.
 The dipole magnetic-field polarity is periodically reversed during data taking, alternating between pointing upwards (\MagUp) and downwards (\MagDown), to mitigate the effects of differences in reconstruction efficiencies for particles of opposite charges.
 Different types of charged hadrons are distinguished using information from two ring-imaging Cherenkov detectors~\cite{LHCb-TDR-014}.